ryanwoconnor/HeartRate_Pulsoid/README.md

 # HeartRate_Pulsoid

-This simple project is used to scrape data from a pulsoid URL and place it into Splunk.
+This simple project is used to scrape data from a Pulsoid URL (https://pulsoid.net/) and place it into Splunk.
 It was created by Ryan O'Connor and Tony Vincent.

 This has been verified and working on the following..